nllptr/magic-squares/README.md

 ### 2025-01-29
 I just realized that the spec says that the backend should store the JSON to a file.
 A valid JSON file must contain one single top.level JSON object.
 That means my "append" strategy falls completely on the face.
 I'll reconsider.

+### 2025-02-10
+I realized today that my plan might still work, I just need to do a file overwrite rather than an append.
+It's a pity that the append didn't work, it would have been efficient.
+I still get some efficiency benefits since I'm only appending to the in-memory structure, i e no tricky inserts in multi dimensional arrays.
+The performance gains are probably negligable, but it still keeps the interface between different layers of the stack neat.